AckerlyXu/heima/articles/media-services/media-services-encode-asset.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-ms.date: 01/05/2017
+ms.date: 03/10/2017
-wacn.date: ''
 ms.author: juliako

 ---

-#Overview and comparison of Azure on demand media encoders
+# Overview and comparison of Azure on demand media encoders

-##Encoding overview
+## Encoding overview
 Azure Media Services provides multiple options for the encoding of media in the cloud.

 When starting out with Media Services, it is important to understand the difference between codecs and file formats.